jwoehr/goublu/README.md

 	* Down-arrow next command
 	* PgUp first command
 	* PgDn last command
+* F1 shows Goublu help.
 * F2 shows entire session's output
 * F3 offers a quick exit for when Ublu gets caught in a loop or network timeout
-	* F4 saves the entire session's output to a file `/tmp/goublu.out.`_xxx..._
+* F4 saves the entire session's output to a file `SaveOutDir/goublu.out.`_xxx..._
+	* SaveOutDir set above as Goublu property, default is /tmp
 	* Output announces the save file name
 	* You can do this as many times as you like during a session, a new file is created each time.
 * F5 expands a macro you set in the properties file.
 * F9 rotates through previous commands wrapping.
-* Completion
 * Ctrl-Space at the end of a partial command name rotates through completions, if any.
-* F1 shows Goublu help.

 ## Notes